I’m an Assistant Professor at the Institute of Mathematical

 Inspired by Bondarenko’s counter-example to Borsuk’s conjecture, we notice some strongly regular graphs that provide examples of ball packings whose chromatic numbers are significantly higher than the dimensions.
 In particular, from generalized quadrangles we obtain unit ball packings in dimension q3−q2+q with chromatic number q3+1, where q is a prime power.
 This improves the previous lower bound for the chromatic number of ball packings.
 (Fig. on the left from Wikipedia)

-1. Even More Infinite Ball Packings from Lorentzian Root Systems arXiv PDF
+Even More Infinite Ball Packings from Lorentzian Root Systems

 in Geom.
 Dedicata